mentoc3000/synth-lessons/analog/lesson-02-oscillator-1-2-setup.md

 - **What to listen for**: The thick, powerful lead sound that opens the song
 - **Character**: Rich, full, with multiple oscillator character
-- **Why it works**: Two oscillators create a thicker, more powerful sound that cuts through the mix
+- **Why it works**: The lead sound has characteristics similar to multiple oscillators - thick and powerful

 **Song**: "Sweet Dreams (Are Made of This)" by Eurythmics

 - **What to listen for**: The rich, complex bass line that repeats throughout
 - **Character**: Deep, rich, with multiple oscillator character
-- **Why it works**: Two oscillators provide both low-end power and harmonic richness
+- **Why it works**: The bass has characteristics similar to multiple oscillators - rich and complex

 ### Waveform Combinations